Overview

 For Employees

-Co-workers tell you they don’t know your schedule. | Stay in touch with your colleagues.
-Post your schedule in a place where others will see it or where they can find it easily.
-A shared electronic calendar is a great way to keep each other informed. |
+Co-workers tell you they don’t know your schedule. | Keep the lines of communication open with your colleagues.
+Share your schedule in a visible or easily accessible place so everyone stays in the loop.
+Using a shared electronic calendar is a simple and effective way to keep everyone informed and connected. |

 The DO’s: